 Double Blueberry Steel Cut Oats

-Wake up to a bowl of creamy steel cut oats topped with fresh blueberries plus freeze dried blueberries (for a bit of sweet crunch!) and a drizzle of date syrup.
+Wake up to creamy steel cut oats topped with fresh blueberries plus freeze dried blueberries (for a bit of sweet crunch!) and a drizzle of date syrup.

 - 1 cup steel cut oats

 - 4 cups water or milk of choice, For thicker results use 3 to 3 1/2 cups.
 4 cups makes it extra creamy!

 - 2 tbsp date syrup, can use honey or maple syrup

 - If using frozen blueberries, let them thaw in a bowl in the fridge for at least one hour.
 Can also microwave a bowl of frozen blueberries for 30 to 45 seconds if you need to thaw quickly.